Five Below (NASDAQ:FIVE) Updates Q1 2022 Earnings Guidance

 Five Below (NASDAQ:FIVE – Get Rating) issued an update on its first quarter 2022 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $0.540-$0.620 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.890.
+The company provided earnings per share guidance of $0.540-$0.620 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.890.
 The company issued revenue guidance of $644 million-$658 million, compared to the consensus revenue estimate of $686.64 million.Five Below also updated its FY 2022 guidance to $5.190-$5.700 EPS.

-Five Below (NASDAQ:FIVE – Get Rating) last released its quarterly earnings data on Wednesday, March 30th.
-The specialty retailer reported $2.49 earnings per share for the quarter, topping the Zacks’ consensus estimate of $2.48 by $0.01.
+Five Below (NASDAQ:FIVE – Get Rating) last posted its quarterly earnings data on Wednesday, March 30th.
+The specialty retailer reported $2.49 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.48 by $0.01.
 Five Below had a return on equity of 27.29% and a net margin of 9.79%.
-The company had revenue of $996.30 million for the quarter, compared to analyst estimates of $1.01 billion.
-During the same quarter in the previous year, the company posted $2.20 earnings per share.
-The firm’s revenue for the quarter was up 16.1% compared to the same quarter last year.
-Sell-side analysts predict that Five Below will post 5.55 EPS for the current year.
+The business had revenue of $996.30 million for the quarter, compared to analysts’ expectations of $1.01 billion.
+During the same quarter last year, the firm earned $2.20 earnings per share.
+The business’s revenue was up 16.1% on a year-over-year basis.
+As a group, sell-side analysts forecast that Five Below will post 5.55 EPS for the current year.

-A number of institutional investors have recently modified their holdings of the stock.
-BlackRock Inc. boosted its holdings in Five Below by 0.9% in the fourth quarter.
-BlackRock Inc. now owns 4,704,218 shares of the specialty retailer’s stock valued at $973,255,000 after acquiring an additional 43,060 shares during the last quarter.
-Weiss Multi Strategy Advisers LLC acquired a new position in Five Below in the fourth quarter valued at $4,148,000.
-Allianz Asset Management GmbH boosted its holdings in Five Below by 48.9% in the fourth quarter.
-Allianz Asset Management GmbH now owns 69,850 shares of the specialty retailer’s stock valued at $14,451,000 after acquiring an additional 22,933 shares during the last quarter.
-Deutsche Bank AG boosted its holdings in Five Below by 794.1% in the fourth quarter.
-Deutsche Bank AG now owns 87,069 shares of the specialty retailer’s stock valued at $18,014,000 after acquiring an additional 77,331 shares during the last quarter.
-Finally, Horizon Investments LLC boosted its holdings in Five Below by 6.4% in the fourth quarter.
-Horizon Investments LLC now owns 3,954 shares of the specialty retailer’s stock valued at $818,000 after acquiring an additional 239 shares during the last quarter.
-Hedge funds and other institutional investors own 99.35% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in FIVE.
+BlackRock Inc. grew its stake in Five Below by 0.9% in the fourth quarter.
+BlackRock Inc. now owns 4,704,218 shares of the specialty retailer’s stock worth $973,255,000 after purchasing an additional 43,060 shares in the last quarter.
+Weiss Multi Strategy Advisers LLC acquired a new position in Five Below in the fourth quarter worth about $4,148,000.
+Allianz Asset Management GmbH grew its stake in Five Below by 48.9% in the fourth quarter.
+Allianz Asset Management GmbH now owns 69,850 shares of the specialty retailer’s stock worth $14,451,000 after purchasing an additional 22,933 shares in the last quarter.
+Deutsche Bank AG grew its stake in Five Below by 794.1% in the fourth quarter.
+Deutsche Bank AG now owns 87,069 shares of the specialty retailer’s stock worth $18,014,000 after purchasing an additional 77,331 shares in the last quarter.
+Finally, Horizon Investments LLC grew its stake in Five Below by 6.4% in the fourth quarter.
+Horizon Investments LLC now owns 3,954 shares of the specialty retailer’s stock worth $818,000 after purchasing an additional 239 shares in the last quarter.
+99.35% of the stock is currently owned by institutional investors and hedge funds.

 About Five Below (Get Rating)